Warsaw_Training_NPR_AnnaGondek_41.jpg

 “I want to show that we have nice big and shiny souls and that I am representing my country and my culture,” he said.

-Unlike in figure skating, where athletes practice the same choreography for months, even years, in breaking the athletes do not know the music in advance.
-So the ability to adapt and improvise is key.
+Unlike in figure skating, where athletes practice the same choreography for months, even years, in breaking, the athletes do not know the music in advance, so the ability to adapt and improvise is key.

-Denys Seminikhin, the team's coach, says the breakers’ psychological state is no less important than physical fitness, emphasizing that representing the country during the war is a great challenge for the athletes.
+Denys Seminikhin, the team's coach, says the breakers’ psychological state is no less important than their physical fitness, emphasizing that representing the country during the war is a great challenge for the athletes.

 “Shining is more important than winning,” Pavlenko said.
 With her performance, she says she wants to return the world's attention to Ukraine.